 For option one, we impose pain on all our users who want to use a different monad stack.
-It’s unlikely that you’re application is going to be written soley to query ListenBrainz, which means client code becomes littered with
+It’s unlikely that your application is going to be written solely to query ListenBrainz, which means client code becomes littered with

 Extensible effects gives us a solution to both of the above.
 The use of the